britneyng/recipebook/README.md

 suggest recipes with ingredients on hand.

+### Why a Recipe Manager?

+I chose to create a Recipe Manager because cooking is a hobby of mine that I enjoy.
+However, I often ran into the problem of not knowing what to cook or what recipes I could make with ingredients I had on hand.
+The recipe manager is helpful because it stores all possible recipes in a convenient list for the user.

 ## User Stories

-- As a user, I want to be able to add a recipe to a Cookbook by inputting the name, ingredients, and instructions.
+- As a user, I want to be able to add a recipe to a Cookbook.
 - As a user, I want to be able to view all my recipes that are contained in my cookbook.
-- As a user, I want to be able to view suggested recipes with given ingredients on hand.
+- As a user, I want to create my own recipe with a name, ingredients, and instructions.
-- As a user, I want to access and view individual recipe in detail.
+- As a user, I want to access and read an individual recipe in detail (what ingredients are required, what the instructions are).

+###References/Process

+Initially, my classes were structured such that Recipe took in Lists of Strings to handle the ingredient/instruction component.
+I later made the design decision to reference the package structure from the FitLifeGym starter file to give the recipe components their own classes.